7 Marvelous Ways To Save Money on Summer Vacation

 Purchase a hotel, air, and rental car package to receive discounts.
 Be sure the package includes transportation to and from the hotel.

 Consider contacting a travel agent to book airfares.
 Read guidebooks or travel magazines to get tips about deals.

 Set text or email alerts for airline ticket prices.
 Tuesday and Wednesday afternoons are best for securing discount rates.
 Try booking at least eight weeks in advance and depart in the morning or at night to get the lowest rates.

 The easiest way to reserve a rental car is online.
-Use sites like Craigslist.com in the Vacation Rentals section and choose your destination city to find discounts.
+Use one of the many online deals sites to find a discount.